 The board of directors evaluated whether to appoint the company's legal affairs and compliance manager to the supervisory body in order to ensure coordination between the various parties involved in the internal control and risk management system.

 At the report date, the supervisory body comprises Alberto Berardi (external member, chairperson), Alessandro Grassetto (external member) and Arianna Giglio (internal member).
-The latter heads up the company's legal affairs and compliance office.
+The latter heads the company's legal & corporate affairs office.